-BUT: if are several proposals for very similar projects, only one application will be accepted and evaluated; the applicants will be asked to withdraw the others (or they will be rejected).
+BUT: if are several proposals for very similar projects, only one application will be accepted and evaluated; the applicants will be asked to withdraw one of them (or it will be rejected).

 - Resubmission - Proposals may be changed and re-submitted until the deadline for submission. - Rejection - By submitting the application, all applicants accept the call conditions set out in this this Call document (and the documents it refers to).
 Proposals that do not comply with all the call conditions will be rejected.
 This applies also to applicants: All applicants need to fulfil the criteria; if any one of them doesn't, they must be replaced or the entire proposal will be rejected. - Cancellation - There may be circumstances which may require the cancellation of the call.
 In this case, you will be informed via a call or topic update.
 Please note that cancellations are without entitlement to compensation. - Language - You can submit your proposal in any official EU language.
-However, for reasons of efficiency, we strongly advise you to use English.
-If you need the call documentation in another official EU language, please submit a request within 10 days after call publication (for the contact information, see section 12). - Transparency - In accordance with Article 38 of the [EU Financial Regulation](#), information about EU grants awarded is published each year on the [Europa website](#).
+However, for reasons of efficiency, we strongly advise you to use English. - Transparency - In accordance with Article 38 of the [EU Financial Regulation](#), information about EU grants awarded is published each year on the [Europa website](#).